array

 insert

-Inserts a value into the array at the specified index.
+Inserts a value into the array at the specified index, shifting all subsequent elements to the right.
 Fails with an error if the index is out of bounds.

 index